niquola/unifn/README.md

 ```

 Pipeline or in general workflow described by data.
-Each function has unique key and some configuration data, wich could modify
+Each function has unique key and some configuration data, which could modify
 function behavior: